TooSquishie/Countries-and-World-Ending-Sustainability/README.md

 ## Predictions

-I predicted the emissions for each country for 2020,2021, and 2022 (3 years).
+I predicted the emissions for each country for 2020, 2021, and 2022 (3 years).
 I did this because I wanted to use the predictions for a minigame of sorts.
-Using the prediction, I will see what country will be the last country standing, in the scenario that "the others" are eliminated the highest carbon emitted countries.
+Using the prediction, I will see what country will be the last country standing, in the scenario that "the others" are eliminating the highest carbon emitted countries.
 To achieve the prediction.
-I first started with a linear prediction, but it was accurately representing the possible emissions.
+I first started with a linear prediction, but it was inaccurately representing the possible emissions.
 Then I moved on to a Random Forest Regressor model to handle any non-linearity.
-This predicted the emissions in a straight line at first, so I also predicted the features the provide a more accurate prediction as seen in the following figures.
+This predicted the emissions in a straight horizontal line at first, so I also projected the features to provide a more accurate prediction as seen in the following figures.

-<br/> The prediction can be found in [future_emission_predictions.csv](future_emission_predictions.csv)
+<br/> The predictions can be found in [future_emission_predictions.csv](future_emission_predictions.csv)

 ![India emission prediction](images/india_emit_predict.png)
 <br/>*India emission prediction*